 Now we’ve covered tweed, we need to look at what you’d wear underneath your jacket.
 By adding a waistcoat this instantly takes you from smart-casual look to much smarter attire.
 Here are our top styling tips for pairing your tweed jacket with a waistcoat:

 - Casual: A tweed jacket will always make for a smart look, but it’s all about what you layer it up with.
-Our Derby Tweed jacket in Light Check.
+Our Derby Tweed jacket in Light Check (you can see the rest of the Derby Tweed Collection here).
 Paired with a Country Check shirt such as our Gransmoor Check, along with a Shooting sweater for extra warmth.
 Our Danby chunky sweater makes for the perfect casual working attire.
 To complete the look simply add a pair of Rupert jeans and Malton Boots (the best all-round boots!).
 If your day-to-day gets a little muddier then a pair of wellingtons will do just the trick.
 Wear this look for day-to-day work or walking around Christmas markets, and visiting friends and family over the festive period.
 During the summer, you can ditch the layers and make the most of wearing those Country Check Shirts.

 - Smart casual: Using the same jacket combination, we can instantly smarten up this look by changing out the shoes.
 Step into a pair of brogues and taking off the shooting sweater, for an outfit perfect for a chilled night out, either at the pub or at a restaurant.
 You could always change the jacket to a blazer if you’re really want to pull out all the stops.